 CHARLOTTE, N.C. — A North Carolina federal bankruptcy judge on March 15 approved a settlement under which former Chapter 11 debtor Armstrong World Industries Inc. will pay $1 million to current debtors Kaiser Gypsum Co.
 Inc. and Hanson Permanente Cement Inc. for cleanup cost recovery for a polluted Oregon manufacturing site (In re Kaiser Gypsum Company, Inc., et al., No. 16-31602, W.D.
 N.C.
 Bkcy.).

-NEW YORK — The successor to the PVC pipe business of former Chapter 11 debtor Johns-Manville Corp. on Feb.
-11 said it has agreed to drop its bid in New York federal bankruptcy court for sanctions against state court asbestos plaintiffs for suing the company in violation of the bankruptcy protections implemented when it bought the business (In re Johns-Manville Corporation, et al., No. 82-11656, S.D.
+NEW YORK — The successor to the PVC pipe business of former Chapter 11 debtor Johns-Manville Corp. agreed in a Feb.
+21 consent order to drop its bid in New York federal bankruptcy court for sanctions against state court asbestos plaintiffs for suing the company in violation of the bankruptcy protections implemented when it bought the business (In re Johns-Manville Corporation, et al., No. 82-11656, S.D.
 N.Y.
 Bkcy.).

-WILMINGTON, Del. — The U.S. trustee for the Chapter 11 case of Maremont Corp. filed an objection Feb.
-14 in Delaware federal bankruptcy court to the appointment of the debtor’s chosen future claimants’ representative (FCR), saying the court should accept FCR nominations from all interested parties, as was done recently in another asbestos bankruptcy case (In re: Maremont Corporation, et al., No. 19-10118, D. Del.
+WILMINGTON, Del. — The U.S. trustee for the new Chapter 11 case of Maremont Corp. asked a Delaware federal bankruptcy court on Feb.
+20 to choose a future claimants’ representative (FCR) from a list of four candidates he submitted, three of which are the same candidates proposed by the trustee in a Georgia asbestos bankruptcy case (In re: Maremont Corporation, et al., No. 19-10118, D. Del.
 Bkcy.).